 Centrepoint uses its research to raise awareness about the challenges young people face and collect evidence to feed into our policy work.
 From tackling youth unemployment to examining family relationship breakdown, we want to understand youth homelessness and the ways it can be prevented.

 If you would like to be kept up to date with how we're supporting homeless young people through research, policy and campaigns, enter your email address below.

 Centrepoint is often called on to provide expert insight on issues affecting homeless young people.
 In May 2016 a blanket ban on new psychoactive substances, often called legal highs, was introduced.
 As some of the homeless young people we support have had issues with these drugs, we were sought out for an informed reaction to this move.
 Though a ban in itself is not a bad thing, education is even more important.
 We pressured the government to spend more than the paltry £180,000 it currently does educating young people about drugs.

-Research by Centrepoint’s Youth Homelessness Databank found that more than 150,000 young people had approached their local councils for help with homelessness in one year.
+Research by Centrepoint’s Youth Homelessness Databank shows that tens of thousands of young people had approached their local councils for help with homelessness in one year.

 The Databank is creating digital tools to support homeless young people - collating, measuring and displaying youth homelessness data from multiple sources to build a clearer picture of the numbers of young people experiencing homelessness.